Joseph Brotherton: Membership of the Little Circle

-From 1815 Brotherton was a member of a group of Nonconformist Liberals, meeting in the Manchester home of John Potter, termed the Little Circle.
-Other members of the group included: John Edward Taylor (founder of The Manchester Guardian), Archibald Prentice (later editor of the Manchester Times), John Shuttleworth (industrialist and municipal reformer), Absalom Watkin (parliamentary reformer and anti corn law campaigner), William Cowdray Jnr (editor of the Manchester Gazette), Thomas Potter (later first mayor of Manchester) and Richard Potter (later MP for Wigan).
-In 1820 Brotherton, Shuttleworth and Thomas Potter founded the Manchester Chamber of Commerce.
+From 1815, Brotherton was a member of a group of Nonconformist Liberals that met at the Manchester home of John Potter.
+The group was later called the Little Circle.
+Other members included John Edward Taylor, founder of The Manchester Guardian; Archibald Prentice, later editor of the Manchester Times; John Shuttleworth; Absalom Watkin; William Cowdroy Jr, editor of the Manchester Gazette; Thomas Potter; and Richard Potter.
+In 1820, Brotherton, Shuttleworth, and Thomas Potter founded the Manchester Chamber of Commerce.

-In 1821, after the Peterloo Massacre and the government-led closure of the Manchester Observer, the group without Cowdroy backed John Edward Taylor in founding the Manchester Guardian newspaper.
+In 1821, after the Peterloo Massacre and the closure of the Manchester Observer, members of the group, excluding Cowdroy, supported John Edward Taylor in founding The Manchester Guardian.

-After the death of John Potter, the Potter brothers formed a second Little Circle group, to begin a campaign for parliamentary reform.
-This called for the better proportional representation in the Houses of Parliament from the rotten boroughs towards the fast-growing industrialised towns of Birmingham, Leeds, Manchester and Salford.
-After the petition raised on behalf of the group by Absalom Watkin, Parliament passed the Reform Act 1832.
+After John Potter's death, the Potter brothers formed a second Little Circle group to campaign for parliamentary reform.
+The group called for more proportional representation in parliament for fast-growing industrial towns such as Birmingham, Leeds, Manchester, and Salford, in place of representation through rotten boroughs.
+After a petition raised on the group's behalf by Absalom Watkin, Parliament passed the Reform Act 1832.

-Salford's first member of parliament
+Salford member of parliament

-The group's aims were achieved with the passing of the Reform Act 1832.
-Brotherton was elected as Salford's first Member of Parliament at the ensuing general election.
-He was re-elected five times, unopposed on two occasions.
-In parliament he campaigned against the death penalty, for the abolition of slavery and for free non-denominational education.
-He actively supported the Municipal Corporations Bill, which led to Manchester and Salford having democratically elected councils.
-He took an interest in the facilities provided by the new municipalities, and was largely responsible for the opening of Peel Park, Salford and Weaste Cemetery.
+Following the Reform Act 1832, Brotherton was elected as Salford's first Member of Parliament at the 1832 general election.
+He was re-elected five times, including two unopposed elections.
+In parliament, he campaigned against the death penalty, supported the abolition of slavery, and advocated free non-denominational education.
+He supported the Municipal Corporations Bill, which created elected councils in Manchester and Salford.
+He also took an interest in municipal facilities, and was involved in the opening of Peel Park, Salford, and Weaste Cemetery.

 Vegetarianism

-Brotherton viewed vegetarianism as integral to personal health, moral progress, and social peace, reflecting his broader pacifist and humanitarian principles.
-He argued that dietary reform was a cornerstone of broader societal reform, linking temperance in eating and drinking to the reduction of human misery and the increase of happiness.
+Brotherton regarded vegetarianism as connected with health, moral reform, and social peace.
+His views linked temperance in food and drink with the reduction of social misery and the increase of happiness.

-In response to the food shortages of 1847, Brotherton played a key role in setting up vegetable soup kitchens in Manchester to provide relief.
-Inspired by the success of this initiative, Brotherton collaborated with other local vegetarians to create an organisation dedicated to promoting vegetarianism.
-He presided as chairman at the inaugural meeting of the Vegetarian Society, held in September of that year.
-During its early years, the Society relied primarily on pamphlets authored by Brotherton to advance its mission and increase public awareness of the organization.
+During the food shortages of 1847, Brotherton helped to set up vegetable soup kitchens in Manchester.
+After this, he worked with other local vegetarians to establish an organisation promoting vegetarianism.
+He chaired the inaugural meeting of the Vegetarian Society in September 1847.
+In its early years, the society used pamphlets by Brotherton to promote its views.